Best Slow Cookers in 2022

 - Additional features and attachments

-When your really boil it down, these are simple and easy-to-use appliances that take all the guesswork out of cooking.
-While not every slow cooker met all requirements, it’s a give and take, which is why we’ve covered fourteen of them in-depth.
+When you really boil it down, these are simple and easy-to-use appliances that take all the guesswork out of cooking.
+While not every slow cooker met all requirements, it’s a give and takes, which is why we’ve covered fourteen of them in-depth.

-Materials & Build - Materials of the pot itself, the heating coil, certain grades of stainless steel: most slow cookers use top-grade materials, but you should always pay attention to the build to avoid making mistakes.
+Materials & build - Materials of the pot itself, the heating coil, certain grades of stainless steel: the best slow cookers use top-grade materials, but you should always pay attention to the build to avoid making mistakes.

 Settings - Most classic models have off, low, medium, high, and warm.
 In an old-school sense, that’s all you need, but if you want to give yourself all the options in the world, look for the most features possible on the interface.